QuantEcon/lecture-python-intro/lectures/supply_demand_multiple_goods.md

-## Multi-good  Welfare Maximization Problem
+## Multi-Good Welfare Maximization Problem

 Our welfare maximization problem -- also sometimes called a  social planning  problem  -- is to choose $c$ to maximize